 Toast Panko (Optional)

 - Heat a medium skillet over medium heat.
-Lightly grease with cooking spray or about a teaspoon of cooking oil.
-Add panko and toast, stirring almost constantly once it begins to brown, until golden in color, about 5 minutes.
+Lightly grease with cooking spray or a couple teaspoons of cooking oil.
+Add panko and toast, stirring almost constantly once it begins to brown, until about 70% of the pieces are lightly golden in color, about 3 to 5 minutes.
 Transfer panko to a medium container large enough to dip a chicken breast into and set aside.

 - Butterfly each chicken breast by placing one hand flat on the top of the breast and slicing horizontally almost all the way through, so you have thin, even pieces on the top and bottom and you can open it like a book.